openseg-group/openseg.pytorch/MODEL_ZOO.md

 # Segmentation Results

 The following tables listed segmentation results on various datasets.
 To perform the validation, simply download and put checkpoints to corresponding directories, and run the script.
-For example, to evaluate `HRNet-W48 + Base OC` on Cityscapes, you should download `ocnet/Cityscapes/base_ocnet_deepbase_resnet101_dilated8_1_latest.pth` and put it under `~/checkpoints/cityscapes`, then go to `scripts/cityscapes/hrnet/` and run `bash run_h_48_d_4_ocr.sh val 1` to start validation.
+For example, to evaluate `HRNet-W48 + OCR` on Cityscapes, you should download `ocnet/Cityscapes/base_ocnet_deepbase_resnet101_dilated8_1_latest.pth` and put it under `~/checkpoints/cityscapes`, then go to `scripts/cityscapes/hrnet/` and run `bash run_h_48_d_4_ocr.sh val 1` to start validation.

 ## Cityscapes